Mattel: More acquisitions and brand portfolio expansion

-Fortune Magazine named Mattel one of the top 100 companies to work for in 2013, noting only 1,292 positions were full, out of 164,045 job applications during the previous year, as well as more than 1,000 employees had been with the company longer than 15 years.
+Fortune Magazine named Mattel one of the top 100 companies to work for in 2013, noting that only 1,292 positions were filled out of 164,045 job applications during the previous year, and that more than 1,000 employees had been with the company longer than 15 years.

 On February 28, 2014, Mattel acquired Mega Brands.
-On April 16, 2015, Mattel announced a partnership with invention platform Quirky to crowd-source several products.
+In February 2015, an upgraded View-Master—to provide a virtual reality (VR) viewing experience—was announced through a partnership with Google Cardboard.
+On April 16, 2015, Mattel announced a partnership with invention platform Quirky to crowdsource several products.

+The next year, Mattel acquired Fuhu—the maker of Nabi tablets and other technology-driven hardware—in a bankruptcy proceeding for $21 million.

 Mattel added a princess-themed Barbie line in 2010.
-Barbie sales began plummeting in 2012, thus removing focus from the Disney Princess line.
-Mattel had only sold Cinderella, Ariel, Belle and the two Frozen princesses (Anna and Elsa) around its last year of the Disney license in early 2016.
-With these competing lines and an expiration of the brand license at the end of 2015, Disney gave Hasbro a chance to gain the license given their work on Star Wars, which led to a Descendants license.
-Disney Consumer Products also made an attempt to evolve the brand from "damsels" to "heroines."
-In September 2014, Disney announced Hasbro as the licensed doll maker for the Disney Princess line starting on January 1, 2016.
-Mattel again became the licensed doll maker, instead of Hasbro, in January 2022, and the characters of Frozen were part of the line.
-The latest collection of dolls was available for purchase in January 2023.
+Barbie sales plummeted in 2012, prompting a shift away from the Disney Princess line.
+Mattel had sold only Cinderella, Ariel, Belle, and the two Frozen princesses (Anna and Elsa) around its last year of the Disney license in early 2016.
+With these competing lines and an expiration of the brand license at the end of 2015, Disney gave Hasbro a chance to gain the license given Hasbro's work on Star Wars, which led to a license for the Descendants franchise.
+Disney Consumer Products also attempted to evolve the brand from "damsels" to "heroines".
+In September 2014, Disney announced that Hasbro would be the licensed doll maker for the Disney Princess line, starting on January 1, 2016.

-In January 2015, board member Christopher Sinclair replaced CEO Bryan Stockton, following with 2/3 of senior executives resigning or receiving lay off.
-The following month, an upgraded View-Master to provide a virtual reality viewing experience was announced through a partnership with Google Cardboard.

-On January 21, 2016, Mattel acquired Fuhu, makers of Nabi tablets and other technology-driven hardware, in a bankruptcy proceeding for a sum worth $21 million.
-On March 30, 2016, Mattel formed a "senior head" division named Mattel Creations to centralize its multi-platform content output.
-In the process, the production teams and operations of Mattel Playground Productions, HIT Entertainment, and the American Girl content creation team in Middleton, Wisconsin were absorbed into Creations the following day.
+On March 30, 2016, Mattel formed a "senior head" division called Mattel Creations to centralize its multiplatform content output.
+In the process, the production teams and operations of Mattel Playground Productions, HIT Entertainment, and the American Girl content-creation team in Middleton, Wisconsin were absorbed by Mattel Creations the following day.
 On July 19, 2016, NBCUniversal announced Mattel's license acquisition to produce toys based on the Jurassic Park franchise after Hasbro's rights expired in 2017.